maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Understanding the requirements of the system is important as it will help to guide our decisions for which behaviours are essential and which can be compromised.

-## Observability

-To be able to navigate operations through a complex distributed system observability is key as it gives us operational visibility and helps us understand system bottlenecks.

-We can define the expected behaviour of our system under normal conditions, for example, "We expect 99% availability while processing 200 orders per second".

-When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.

 ## Encountering Failure

 The [fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be reliable or secure.
 We must decide for each operation when we encounter a failure; wait, retry or cancel?